 By air.
 The Lhasa Gonggar airport is 62 km/ 39 miles outside of the city.
 It is one of the highest airports in the world surrounded by mountains reaching over 6,000 m/ 20,000 ft.
 There are many domestic flights connecting Tibet with all major Chinese cities.
-International flight connect Lhasa with Nepal’s capital Kathmandu.
+International flights connect Lhasa with Nepal’s capital Kathmandu.
 These domestic and international flights offer safe, fast and efficient services.

 By train.
 There is a train station in Lhasa, connecting it to cities in China and Tibetan cities, such as Shigatse.

 By land.
-There are many recently-built roads and highways connecting Lhasa with Qinghai, Sichuan, Yunnan, Xinjiang and Nepal.
+There are many recently-built roads and highways connecting Lhasa with Qinghai, Sichuan, Yunnan, Xinjiang, and Nepal.

 More details: how to get to Tibet»

-The oldest historical part of Lhasa – Old Town is well preserved with many buildings dating back to 18th/ 19th centuries and some temples dating back to 7th and 8th centuries.
+The oldest historical part of Lhasa – Old Town is well preserved with many buildings dating back to the 18th/ 19th centuries and some temples dating back to the 7th and 8th centuries.
 Even newly built buildings are designed to fit well in the overall look of the city.
 Their architecture resembles traditional Tibetan style and they are no more than 4-5 floors high not to block the view on the golden roofs of the most important temples: Jokhang and Ramoche.

 The hotels in the Old Town include all modern day amenities.
-You can stay in the 18th century old building and still enjoy your hot shower in the morning.
+You can stay in the 18th-century old building and still enjoy your hot shower in the morning.
 Hotels and Amenities»

 The restaurants offer a variety of different cuisines, ranging from traditional Tibetan to Indian, Nepalese and Western.
 More on the restaurant options: Where to eat.

 Cultural, educational and modern sanitation services and facilities are also being developed.
 As well as the Tibet University, Polytechnic schools, Hospitals, and cultural Organisations have also opened.
 Lhasa is expanding and developing rapidly-not least in terms of tourism.
-In the following chapters we will look at the most popular tourist attractions.

 Lhasa is a beautiful city.
-It’s people are hospitable and entertaining.
+Its people are hospitable and entertaining.
 Tourists are welcomed from every country to one of the highest cities in the world.